venkateshchary/plogs/README.md

 ### Log with Colors

-Pretty Logs' main feature is color coding different logging levels and statuses.
+Pretty Logs' main feature is color-coding logging levels and statuses.
 The default logging levels are set mapped to:

 | Log Level | Color |
 | --- | --- |